These cupcakes aren't fancy, but damn are they good.

 And that's where this cookbook enters the equation.
 I am a huge fan of Sarah Britton and was over-the-moon excited when she came out with her first cookbook My New Roots (the title is taken from her blog).
 Sure enough, she shares a recipe for a Blood Orange and Chocolate Cake (that looks amazing by the way) that I was able to adapt into cupcakes.
 Full disclosure: I typically try a recipe at least three times before I feel confident to share it with you all.
 But not this time.
 These turned out awesome on the very first try, which is rare, and a testament to how truly gifted Sarah is at crafting recipes.

 I highly recommend this cookbook for those of you moving toward a whole-foods, plant-based diet.
 See all those sticky notes peeking out of my copy in the photo above?
-Those are recipes that are 8SAFE (or easily converted) just within the first chapter.
+Those are recipes that can be made 8SAFE (or easily converted) just within the first chapter.
 The first chapter!
 This masterpiece is chock-full of 8SAFE recipes and if I had continued to mark each one I would've run out of sticky-notes!

 I used Garbanzo & Fava Bean Flour for this recipe because that's what I had on hand, plus the higher protein content helps prevent my blood sugar from spiking.
 It works with millet, rice, or oat flour as well.

 The Love Bean Chocolate Spread is perfect right out of the jar for icing the cupcakes in moderate weather.
 However, during summer months it can resemble more of a chocolate sauce, so I would anticipate having to ice them immediately before serving.
 And in the cold it becomes more solid, so you may want to beat the spread first with an electric mixer to soften it up a bit.

-Sarah includes a recipe for Dark Chocolate Date Frosting (which is 8SAFE) in her cookbook, should you decide to make your own frosting.
+Sarah includes a recipe for Dark Chocolate Date Frosting (which can be made 8SAFE) in her cookbook, should you decide to make your own frosting.

 Makes 8 cupcakes*